Donnie/nginx-letsencrypt-multisite/README.md

 `PasswordAuthentication yes` to `PasswordAuthentication no`

+This would disable password based login and would allow only SSH access, so make sure you have a working SSH key before doing this.

 7. Hit reboot `reboot`

 ### Ubuntu 16.04 LTS
 First thing you should do after logging in via SSH is update

 `sudo apt-get update`

+if update is getting stuck then force IPv4, edit /etc/gai.conf and delete the pound (#) from this line `#precedence ::ffff:0:0/96  100`

+then set timezone

+`timedatectl set-timezone "Asia/Kolkata"`

 #### Install PPA repository for Nginx, Certbot & PHP
 `sudo apt-get install software-properties-common python-software-properties`